Long Haired Akita: 10 Interesting Facts You Should Know

 long cost akita

-The most popular theory says that they are the outcome of Akita and Karafuto Ken, also called the Sakhalin Husky.
+The long coat Akita is the result of a recessive gene and is considered a fault in the show ring.
+The most popular theory says that they are the outcome of Akitas and Karafuto Kens, also called the Sakhalin Husky.
 And the purpose of this combination is to produce a more insulating coat for Akitas.

+Yes, long coat Akitas are rare.
+They are not common like short coat dogs and are more difficult to find.
 As you know, the Akita breed is a national treasure in Japan.
 This is a part of the reasons for their rarity.
 They want to keep Akita’s short coat standard.

-Moreover, as mentioned above, long coat Akitas are created by a recessive gene, so they only pop up in litters, especially when breeders don’t do genetic testing to check for long haired alleles.
+Moreover, as mentioned above, these canines are created by a recessive gene, so they only pop up in litters, especially when breeders don’t do genetic testing to check for long haired alleles.
+But the good news is that today, many breeders are fighting the stigma against long haired dogs.

 What colors do Akita come in?